bryanhughes/bbg-demo/README.md

 Next, you will need to have Java 8 JDK [installed on your BBG](http://beagleboard.org/project/java/).

+## Building your Project
 Everything you need to build, or rebuild the project, is included in this project.
 The project uses Gradle and includes a `build.gradle`.
 If you are using Eclipse or IntelliJ, simply import the project from sources.

 The tasks to build the project are:

 	./gradle clean build release

-After you have built the project, navigate to the `release` directory to find the weatherstation-1.0.zip file.

-Move this to a desired directory where you will unzip to.
+After you have built the project, navigate to the `release` directory to find the `bbg-demo-1.0.zip` file.
+You will need to secure copy this file to your BeagleBone Green.
+It is recommended that you make a bbgdemo directory on the BeagleBone Green under the home directory.

+    $ scp release/bbg-demo-1.0.zip debian@<ip-addresss>:bbgdemo

+Back on the device, unzip the file.
 You will see the executable JAR and supporting libraries.

-Next, edit the local.properties file and set the api_accountid, api_accounttoken, api_key, and api_token to the values of your account and partition from the nucleus application console.
+Next, edit the local.properties file and set the api_accountid, api_accounttoken, api_key, and api_token to the values
+of your account and partition from the nucleus application console.
+For the out of the box demo, simply copy the `local-template.properties` file to `local.properties`.
+This will have the necessary credentials and tokens to connect to the SpaceTime demo server.

-Also, set the latitude and longitude of your station, along with its name, and a site name.
+Also, if you want your device to be at a specific location in the world, be sure to edit the `local.properties` file and set the latitude and longitude of your station, along with its name, and a site name.

 To find you location, simply open [https://www.google.com/maps](https://www.google.com/maps) and find your location on the map.
 Zoom in to get a precise location (or enter the address).
 Click and hold for a moment and you will get the latitude and longitude coordinates of that location.

-Finally, type

-	./run_bbg.sh
+You will need two terminal windows open.
+In the first window, start up the Python scripts that will drive the sensors

+	$ sudo python iot_demo.py

+In the second window, start up that Java application

+    $ sudo ./run_bbg

+Your BeagleBone Green should now be reporting the temperature and humidity of your location and should be displaying it on the OLED screen.
+Please note that the LED flashes on startup.
+It does take a minute to startup.

+To control the LED or send a message, back on your laptop, you can either unzip the `bbg-demo-1.0.zip` in the release directory, or move it to another temp directory.
+In it, you will find another script called `bbg_console.sh`.
+If you run this, you can now send messages to your BeagleBone.

+Finally, if you have an Android development phone and environment available, build the Android APK and deploy it onto your phone.
+This modest app will demonstrate how you can now control your BeagleBone with your phone.